 On February 23, 2023, Cherri Bell filed a complaint in the Superior Court of the State of California, County of Los Angeles against the PodcastOne Sales, LiveOne and Mr. Kit Gray, the Company's President.
 The complaint alleges several causes of action allegedly arising out of plaintiff's employment with PodcastOne Sales, including claims for retaliation in violation of California Labor Code §1102.5, wrongful termination in violation of public policy and intentional infliction of emotional distress.
 Plaintiff is seeking damages, which shall be determined at trial, if any, plus interest, attorneys' fees and costs and other such relief as the court may award.
 The defendants have denied plaintiffs' claims, and the Company believes that the allegations are without merit and that the defendants have strong defenses.
 The Company intends to vigorously defend all defendants against any liability to the plaintiff.
+The defendants have also filed a motion to compel arbitration in this matter.
 As of the date of this report, while the Company has assessed that the likelihood of a loss, if any, is not probable, the outcome of this lawsuit is inherently uncertain and the potential range of loss could have a material adverse effect on the Company's business, financial condition and results of operations.